It's Easy, Rider: 9 Tips How To Sell More Motorcycles

 Here are 9 points on how to sell for any retailer:

 1. Motorcycle dealers, like many retailers, got lazy with their sales process.
-They filled the store with models and oftentimes clerked rather than sold the product.
+They filled the store with models and often clerked rather than sold the product.

-2. On top of that, many dealers hired enthusiasts as salespeople.
-That often means they identified with someone’s hard luck story.
-"I can't buy it so I understand you can't either."
+2. In addition, many dealers hire enthusiasts as salespeople.
+That often means they identify with someone’s hard luck story: "I can't buy it, so I understand you can't either."
 As a result, they sell what is cheap rather than what is best or profitable.

 3. Discounts and price-matching compounded those problems, for many have become a race to unprofitability and the out-of-business sign.

-4. Cheap credit bought people to their showrooms who couldn’t’ pay during the bubble, but the ones who could buy are still there.
+4. Cheap credit brought people to their showrooms who couldn’t’ pay during the bubble, but the ones who could buy are still there.

 5. What are the sales team's conversion rates of people walking in vs. those that buy?
 People no longer come to any retailer to dream - they want to buy.
 Your salespeople must help them do that.